Security at Scale

 Tony: One of the things we’re proudest of is the fact that we’ve fully embraced a fully remote work force.
 We have an office in Temecula, California that we use as a central point where we have team meetups, but everyone works from home.
 We currently have 100 employees spread across 27 different countries and that’s actually something we’re really proud of.
 In fact, if you look closely at our site: https://sucuri.net you’ll see that we’ve started to integrate city pictures for the cities in which our team works from.

-We’re also pretty excited about some of the things we’ve done over the past few years in regards to our infrastructure.
+We’re also pretty excited about some of the things we’ve done over the past few years in regard to our infrastructure.
 These days we have a presence in 6 Datacenters around the world, our latest deployment being in Tokyo.
 This is pretty exciting.
 We’re going up against all the odds against some of the biggest players in the space and being successful.
 We’re like the little engine that could, and I love every minute of it!!!
 It speaks directly to our ability as a company, and shows it’s not always about being first as much as delivering real value.

 We’re also purists when it comes to security, believing in the idea of openly collaborating and sharing what we find.
 Some could argue it’s to a fault, but I can’t help but think it’s what made us who we are.
 Our need to solve problems drives us, not our desire to make money.
 We don’t aim to have this self-professed title of our awesomeness, we like to let our product speak for itself.